This article will show you how to create anchor links in WordPress.

 In this post, for example, the table of the content above is a set of anchor links.
 Each link is assigned to a specific article section that can be easily accessed when clicking.

 Anchor links in WordPress are handy when you have pages or blog posts with a lot of content.

 After writing a blog post, you may want to divide the content into sections and create anchor links.
 Each of the links in that table of content will navigate the user to the relevant section of the post.

-Many WordPress websites are very minimal and contain only a few pages.
-Some websites prefer to display all the information on the home page without navigating to other pages.
+Many WordPress websites are very minimal and don’t require multiple pages.
+Others display all the information on the home page without navigating to other pages.
 Those websites can have a menu with anchor links to the different page sections.